umidmirzaev/uber/README.md

 ### Prerequisites

 - Create a GCP (Google Cloud Platform) account.
-- Register a profile on NYC Open Data platform (https://data.cityofnewyork.us).
+- Register a profile on [NYC Open Data platform](https://data.cityofnewyork.us).

 ### Steps

-1. Accessing the 2016 Yellow Taxi Trip Data using the [Socrata Open Data API](https://data.cityofnewyork.us/Transportation/2016-Yellow-Taxi-Trip-Data/k67s-dv2t):
+1. Accessing the [2016 Yellow Taxi Trip Data](https://data.cityofnewyork.us/Transportation/2016-Yellow-Taxi-Trip-Data/k67s-dv2t) using the Socrata Open Data API:
   - Create an App Token in the Developer settings.
   - Use the actual dataset ID from the URL.
   - Connect to the API, authenticate the client, and retrieve the data (you can use Jupyter Notebook).